 If you have a small yard, don’t despair, there’s always the roof deck option.
 Roof decks are a different animal—these are located (as the name suggests) on top of your roof.
 So you must be sure your roof supports the weight of a deck—always get a professional landscaping architect to check this.

-Both Patios and Decks are extensions to your interior space, and can be built separate to it.
+Both Patios and Decks are extensions to your interior space and can be built separately from it.
 Whereas Porches and Verandas—up next— are, by definition, part of your main home.
 Read more about Deck design

-Porches offer a sense of nostalgia, and conjure up images of times gone by—old ladies sitting on their rocking chairs watching as the world go by.
+Porches offer a sense of nostalgia and conjure up images of times gone by—old ladies sitting on their rocking chairs watching as the world goes by.
 Of a time when we were more connected and lived a slower, more wholesome, way of life.
 If you pine for this way of living, then a Porch is the way to go.

-Looking for Latest design ideas for your Toronto Home, check our Portfolio Today!
+Looking for the Latest design ideas for your Toronto Home, check our Portfolio Today!

 As Porches (and Verandas, up next) are an extension of your home, there are greater restrictions in terms of building permits than with other outside spaces.
 Before appointing a landscaping architect, check first to see whether this is a viable option for your Toronto home.

-Why M.E. contracting is Toronto best Landscaping Company?
+Why M.E. contracting is Toronto’s best Landscaping Company?

-We are the premier outdoor contractor for the Greater Toronto Area.
-For more than a decade we’ve been building innovative and high quality landscapes, so we know there’s a lot to consider when planning and constructing a beautiful outdoor haven.
+M.E. contracting the premier outdoor contractor for the Greater Toronto Area.
+For more than a decade we’ve been building innovative and high-quality landscapes, so we know there’s a lot to consider when planning and constructing a beautiful outdoor haven.

-That’s why we work with you using the most up to date computer modelling software to give the best idea of what your dream designs will look like when built, reconfiguring until you are completely happy with the result.
+That’s why we work with you using the most up-to-date computer modeling software to give the best idea of what your dream designs will look like when built, reconfiguring until you are completely happy with the result.

-So why not send us an enquiry or swing by our 7,000 sq. ft. landscaping studio to see our work and talk to one of our professional landscaping architects?
+So why not send us an inquiry or swing by our 7,000 sq. ft. landscaping studio to see our work and talk to one of our professional landscaping architects?

 As the only showroom in Ontario dedicated to landscaping and outdoor construction, we know you’ll find the information you need to get your project underway!